gurpiarbassi/gurpiarbassi.github.io/_posts/2018-12-30-Downstream-Collectors.md

                   .collect(partitioningBy(s -> s.length() % 2 == 0, Collectors.counting()));
 {% endhighlight %}

 The Collectors.counting() method is a downstream collector because it performs postprocessing after the partitioning is complete.
+You end up with a map like:
+true: 2
+false: 3